The Ultimate Guide to Doctors in Costa Rica

 What Kind of Cosmetic Surgery Procedures Can I Have in Costa Rica?

 All kinds of plastic surgery procedures can be found in Costa Rica at our quality-checked clinics.
-You can choose a facelift, neck lift, breast surgeries of all types, eye surgeries and the entire gamut.
+You can choose a facelift, neck lift, breast surgeries of all types, eye surgeries, and the entire gamut.
 Costa Rica is also known for knee replacement and bariatric surgery.

-Apart from these and other procedures, the country has many spas, wellness retreats, weight loss clinics and minor cosmetic treatments.
+Apart from these and other procedures, the country has many spas, wellness retreats, weight loss clinics, and minor cosmetic treatments.

-Tourist Locations for Pre and Post-op Recovery:
+Tourist Locations for Pre and Post-op Recovery

-If you don’t need to check into a recovery retreat or you're only having minor work done, then it's worth booking into a comfortable hotel or resort, which often cost significantly less per night than back home.
+If you don’t need to check into a recovery retreat or you're only having minor work done, then it's worth booking into a comfortable hotel or resort, which often costs significantly less per night than back home.

 How Safe Is Costa Rica?

 Costa Rica is safe and the crime rate is low.
 However, you should be careful of pickpockets and handbag snatching in busy tourist areas.
 It is always a good idea to leave your valuables at home and even your passport in the hotel (you can carry a photocopy for identity purposes).
-Don’t flaunt expensive jewelry, electronics and gadgets in a way that you can become a victim.
-It is always safer to get a taxi to take you back to the hotel than walking in the dark.
-Use the same common-sense precautions that you would when being at home - don’t let your guard down because you are on holiday.
+Don’t flaunt expensive jewelry, electronics, and gadgets in a way that you can become a victim.

-How Can I be Sure the Quality of Care Is the Same as Back Home?
+How Can I Be Sure the Quality of Care Is the Same as Back Home?

-All surgery comes with an element risk wherever you are in the world, even if all precautions are taken.
+All surgery comes with an element of risk wherever you are in the world, even if all precautions are taken.
 That is because you can have reactions to drugs or devices at any time.
-To ensure your own safety, make sure your doctor knows if you have any sensitivities or allergies or reactions to any drugs that you know of.
-If you have any chronic condition like diabetes, asthma, high blood pressure or are taking any medicines on a regular basis, you should make sure this information is given to the doctor or the hospital.
+To ensure your own safety, make sure your doctor knows if you have any sensitivities or allergies, or reactions to any drugs that you know of.
+If you have any chronic condition like diabetes, asthma, high blood pressure, or are taking any medicines on a regular basis, you should make sure this information is given to the doctor or the hospital.
 Normally when the medical history is taken all these bases are covered, so don’t hide anything.

-Additionally, Medical Departures conducts its own background checks and investigations into the qualifications and training of the doctors, their experience and skills.
+Additionally, Medical Departures conducts its own background checks and investigations into the qualifications and training of the doctors, their experience, and skills.
 We also check the quality of the hospitals and clinics that we list on our website so you are much safer.

-What Happens if Something Goes Wrong?
 Do Costa Rica Doctors Have Warranties or Guarantees?

 Even if you have taken the best of care and the doctor is good, there is a slim chance that there may be some problems or complications during procedures.
 That said, our clinics and hospitals all have guarantees on the work they do; if any small problem arises after surgery, it will be fixed free of charge.